poliha/escrow-demo/README.md

  - Funds will only be released after 2 days to car dealer.
  - Tunde can get his money back on the 3rd day if there are any issues.

- While the demo walkthroughs a contract with NGN, any token can be used.
+ While the demo describes a contract with NGN, any token can be used.

 ## How It Works